ivanatu/uac-challenge/README.md

 ##### Backend

 - API to register and login user.
-- API using which loged in user can add, edit and update it's product.
 - Pagination API to give list of perticular user's added product.
 - JWT token authentication.